-Graduates of the International Environmental Policy (IEP) program design and implement sustainable solutions around the world in the fields of conservation, development, and energy.
+Graduates of the International Environmental Policy (IEP) program are sustainability leaders throughout the world, pushing the boundaries of environmental progress.

-Bangladesh; Chile; China; Colombia; Dominican Republic; Ecuador; El Salvador; Haiti; Indonesia; Italy; Malawi; Mozambique; Peru; Samoa; South Sudan; Taiwan; Tanzania; United Kingdom; United States
+Chile; Colombia; Dominican Republic; El Salvador; Haiti; Indonesia; Italy; Japan; Panama; Samoa; Taiwan; Tanzania; United States

 Employment Status (One Year After Graduation, %)

 “[The student] ... worked steadily and reliably and helped supply all requested tools and analyses in time ...
 We will miss her a lot ...
 Any institution would be lucky to have her on board.”